Academic Integrity

 When resubmitting or repurposing an assignment, you must cite the original date of submission of the work itself.
 It is your responsibility to ensure that the previously submitted course materials meet current course requirements.
 Assignments will be graded according to the current rubric.

-Citation Example: This assignment was originally submitted on [Give the date] for [Give the course and the instructor].
+Citation example: This assignment was originally submitted on [give the date] for [give the course and the instructor].

 Definitions and Conditions